-These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These condensed interim consolidated interim financial statements, including comparatives, have been prepared in accordance with IFRS Accounting Standards ("IAS") 34 "Interim Financial Reporting" ("IAS 34") using accounting policies consistent with the IFRS issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-These consolidated financial statements were approved by the Board of Directors on March 26, 2025.
+These condensed interim consolidated financial statements were approved by the Board of Directors on May 12, 2025.